The lengths for which bicrucial square-free permutations exist: Constructions for large

 We now turn our attention to the even lengths for which we use a similar but more complicated construction.
 We will use different length suffixes depending on the parity of $n$ modulo 8.
-The suffixes are also more complicated and we will have to split into 7 regions to guarantee that construction is square-free. \begin{theorem} There exist bicrucial permutations for all even $n \geq 48$. \end{theorem}
+The suffixes are also more complicated and we will have to split into 7 regions to guarantee that the construction is square-free.